 My book “Equity, Exclusion & Everyday Science Learning: The Experiences of Minoritised Groups” was published by Routledge in 2019.
-All my book related resources are online here (except the stickers!), which means a magazine article, a FREE chapter & a FREE zine you can download, and podcast you can listen to.
+The (cheaper!) paperback came out in 2020 & can found here.

 You can get your local institutional library to buy the book from my publishers, Routledge.
 If you don’t have a university or organisational library that can get a copy for you, please email me for more info about how you can get your hands on a copy (in other words, I’ve got some copies aside on purpose for you!).
 You can email me at emily(dot)dawson(at)ucl.ac.uk.